youthscrabble/youthscrabble.github.io/people.md

 ---
 layout: page
 title: People
 subtitle: The WESPA Youth Cup happens every year due to the tireless efforts of the WESPA Youth Committee.
-Contact the representatives from your country for more information.
+Contact your country representative for more information.

 ---
 | Name              | Country   | Email Address           |